 In line with our sector's priorities, Scotland Excel makes significant effort to deliver local economic value.
-Lotting strategies ensure that smaller suppliers can bid for the specific products or geographic areas they are able to service without penalty.
+Lotting strategies ensure that smaller suppliers can bid for the specific products or geographic areas without penalty.
+For example, our food contracts have successfully created opportunities for local suppliers and producers through the use of 'supply only' lots which do not require direct distribution capability, or by breaking down large council areas into smaller geographic lots that are easier to service.